Three Levels of God-Glorifying Emotion

 That’s because there are levels of worship.
 There are levels of how we honor God with our emotions.
 The top level is when were are just “all there,” when we are white hot for God.
 We are free, we are unhindered, we are rooted in the truth, and our emotions are free.
 We are able to sing and obey and bless — we are just all there and we love him and we are totally serving him, and clearly God is honored when that is the case.
 Our emotions are all there and we are enjoying him.

-Sorrow for not enjoying God can be honoring to him — the sorrow is an echo of the joy we still feel somewhere in us.
+Sorrow for not enjoying God can honor God — the sorrow echoes the joy we still feel somewhere in us.

 A level down from that, where we live most of our life, is when we lack that kind of intensity, which we do most of the time.
 We feel sorrow for the fact that we don't feel in a way that honors God.
 Now, sorrow and regret that I am not where I ought to be is a way of honoring God, but that is because the sorrow is an echo of the joy, the seed of which is still in us.
 In other words, we have tasted and seen that the Lord is good.
 That taste has become temporarily dull.
 It is not having its effect on the tongue of our soul, and we know it.